Turkcell: Sponsorship

 Turkcell has been the "Official Communication Sponsor" of the national football and basketball teams since 2002.
 Turkcell was the main and name sponsor of the first Turkish football league, the Turkish Super League, from 2005 to 2010.
 It also sponsors 14 of the 18 football teams in the Süper Lig.
 The "Turkcell Football Awards" project was initiated in 2003 to encourage "fair play" by awarding athletes who show fairness, impartiality, and solidarity.

 Turkcell also sponsors the International Istanbul Film Festival and co-sponsors the Istanbul International Jazz Festival.
 Since 1999, Turkcell has supported the restoration of the ancient city walls in Bodrum.
 The last phase of the project, the restoration of an ancient theater, was completed in June 2003.

 Turkcell has also continued to sponsor the CeBIT Bilişim Eurasia event, one of the major information technology fairs in Europe, for the tenth time in 2007.

 Turkcell's main educational project, "Modern Girls of Modern Turkey", which started in 2000, grants scholarships to 5,000 young women in less developed parts of the country.
 The project received international recognition in June 2001, when it won the UK "Institute of Public Relations Excellence Award" and the "Crystal Obelisk Award" from the Foundation of Women Executives in Public Relations in New York City in 2002.

 Criticisms

 Advertisement injection

-Turkcell Superonline, one of Turkcell's subsidiaries and a major ISP in Turkey, has been criticized for injecting advertisements.
+Turkcell Superonline, one of Turkcell's subsidiaries and a major Internet service provider in Turkey, has been criticized for injecting advertisements.
 The company has not responded to questioning about the injections.
 This event was described as the first evidence of traffic monitoring and manipulation in Turkey with deep packet inspection.